![]() |

 Ultimate Secret for the beginner to succeed in the Practical Method of Chen Style Taiji !

-During an informal discussion, Master Chen suggested that the method and process is simple and clear but students always deviate from the prescribed method.
-The key to success in the Practical Method is to practice Yilu.
+During an informal discussion, Master Chen emphasized that while the method and process are simple and clear, students often stray from the prescribed approach.
+He stressed that the key to success in the Practical Method is consistent practice of Yilu.

 Monkeys?